tymyrddin/red-basic/source/docs/escalation/pe-linux.md

 Use GTFObins for gathering information on how any program, on which a user may have sudo rights, can be used.

 ### SUID exploits

+SUID (Set-user Identification) and SGID (Set-group Identification) allow files to be executed with the permission level of the file owner or the group owner, respectively.

+Such files have an `s` bit set showing their special permission level.
+To find binaries known to be exploitable when the SUID bit is set see [GTFObins SUID](https://gtfobins.github.io/#+suid).

 ### Capabilities exploits